Photosynthetic Bacteria (PSB): Benefits for Medaka Tubs and Aquariums

 Photosynthetic Bacteria (PSB) are a fascinating type of microorganisms.
 They convert light into chemical energy using pigments such as bacteriochlorophyll.
 Unlike plant-based photosynthesis, PSBs do not release oxygen and do not need water as an electron donor.

-These microorganisms live in places like soil, lakes, and aquariums.
-They are among the oldest life forms on Earth.
-According to recent research, PSBs can use compounds like sulfur and hydrogen to process carbon dioxide.
-Their ability to survive in tough conditions makes them useful in many environments.
+These microorganisms live in places like soil, lakes, and aquariums, and they’re often described as some of the oldest life forms on Earth.
+Research has shown that certain PSBs can use compounds like sulfur and hydrogen while processing carbon dioxide.
+(Source)

 Types of PSB